 In the UK, there is guidance for healthcare professionals on using antibiotics to treat cellulitis when you have lymphoedema.
 The guidance is written by a group of lymphoedema specialists.
 It is important your GP follows this guidance when prescribing antibiotics for lymphoedema.

-The guidance is called Guidelines on the management of cellulitis in lymphoedema.
-It is available from the British Lymphology Society.
+The guidance is available from the British Lymphology Society (page 106).